-Fiona Davidge acted as Executive Editor for this guide.
-Airmic wishes to extend its thanks to Fiona for performing this role.
+Fiona Davidge acted as Executive Editor for this guide and thanks for performing this role are extended to Fiona by Airmic.

 Fiona Davidge is currently Enterprise Risk Manager with the Wellcome Trust, a global charitable foundation dedicated to achieving extraordinary improvements in human and animal health.
 Her role encompasses corporate risk management, insurance, health and safety, business continuity and fraud prevention.
 Previously she worked for Transport for London and Thames Water, in roles focused on risk management, incident response and security.
 She also held a commission in the Royal Air Force.
 Fiona is a Fellow of the Institute of Risk Management and a Member of the Association of Insurance & Risk Managers in Industry & Commerce.
 She sits on the British Standards Risk Management Technical Committee and represents the UK as a Risk Expert to the International Standards Risk Management Technical Committee.